ethan-pawl/MoE-RWNN/README.md

 ## TODO

-- gather seedtabs from HB
-- confirm seedtabs are correct
+- clean up code
+  - application
+    - all_data
+      - pcr.R
+      - cv_results.R
+    - nested_cv
+      - all
 - keep in mind GitHub doesn't track empty folders, so may need to call `dir.create` at some times
   - or just put README files in those folders
   - ask Justin if I can put the paper data file on GitHub
+- rename half to nl
-- clean up code
+- test code
   - simulation
-    - test
-    - get seedtabs from HB, confirm that they match
+- confirm seedtabs are correct (get from HB)
-  - application
+  - simulation
-- rename half to nl
-- add code where I create the nested CV folds